javelinsoft/PHP-Code-Obfuscator/README.md

 ## Features:

 - **Code Obfuscation**: Encrypts and obfuscates PHP code, making it challenging for unauthorized users to decipher.
 (Unless they just decrypt it with the key!)
 - **Intellectual Property Protection**: Safeguard your proprietary algorithms and trade secrets from unauthorized access and replication.
+(Unless users just decrypt it with the key!)
 - **Enhanced Security**: Minimize the risk of code tampering, injection attacks, and reverse engineering.
-- **Compliance Readiness**: Align with industry standards and regulatory requirements by implementing robust security measures.
+(Unless users just decrypt it with the key!)
 - **Performance Optimization**: Optimizes code performance by reducing file size and streamlining execution paths.

 ## How to Contribute: